facebookarchive/oss-performance/README.md

   fresh install of Wordpress, and clicking 'generate data' in the admin panel a bunch of times.
 - URLs file is based on traffic to hhvm.com - request ratios are:
+- `DISABLE_WP_CRON` is set to true to disable the auto-update and other requests to `rpc.pingomatic.com` and `wordpress.org`.
+  - auto-updating is not suitable for a like-to-like benchmark system like this
+  - `WP_CRON` increases noise, as it makes the benchmark results include the time taken by external sites
+  - serious deployments should trigger the `WP_CRON` jobs via cron or similar:
+    - an administrator should be aware of all production changes, especially code version changes
+    - scheduled maintainance should not make an unfortunate end-user request take significantly more time

   100: even spread over long tail of posts
   50: WP front page.
 This number is an estimate - we get ~ 90 to /, ~ 1 to